Boeing 737 MAX production hit by a new defect in supplier part

 “Spirit is working to develop an inspection and repair for the affected fuselages,” the statement added.

+Ron Epstein, a financial analyst with Bank of America who has an aerospace engineering degree, expressed amazement at yet another defect belatedly surfacing now despite all the scrutiny on the MAX since the two crashes.

+“How could they have missed this after four years when they were supposed to have looked at everything with a fine-tooth comb?”
+Epstein said.

-Boeing said it notified the FAA Wednesday.
+Boeing said it notified the FAA on Wednesday.
 It has begun conducting inspections and will, where necessary, replace the defective fittings.

 The only MAX model not affected is the MAX 9.